ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 file.
 We typically use between 3 and 6 worker nodes which, depending on the cloud, would align a 60x coverage genome in between 10 and 5 hours respectiely.

-    # copy the template used to setup a SeqWare compute cluster for PanCancer
+    # copy the path of json template used to setup a SeqWare compute cluster for PanCancer:
-    $ cp templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_cluster.json.template vagrant_cluster_launch.json
+    # templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_cluster.json.template
-    # modify the .json template to include your settings, for AWS you need to make sure you fill in the "AWS_*" settings, also customize number of workers
+    # modify the .cfg file to include your settings, for AWS you need to make sure you fill in "aws.cfg".
+    # For more help on filling the .cfg file, please refer to config/sample.cfg  or the readme of Bindle repository
-    $ vim vagrant_cluster_launch.json
+    $ vim config/aws.cfg

 #### Step - Launch a SeqWare Node/Cluster

-Now that you have customized the settings in vagrant_cluster_launch.json the next step is to launch a computational node.
-Note, each launch of a node/cluster gets its own "--working-dir", you cannot resuse these.
-Within the working dir you will find a log for each node (simply master.log for a single-node launch) and a directory for each node that is used by the vagrant command line tool (the "master" directory for a single-node launch).
+Now that you have customized the settings in .cfg file, the next step is to launch a computational node.
+Note, each cluster gets its own target directory which you can specify the name of in .cfg file when you make a cluster block ; you cannot reuse these.
+Within the target dir you will find a log for each node (simply master.log for a single-node launch) and a directory for each node that is used by the vagrant command line tool (the "master" directory for a single-node launch).
 The latter is important for controlling your node/cluster once launched.

-    # now launch the compute node
+    # now launch the compute node.
+For --launch-cluster, you specify the name of the cluster block you want to launch from the .cfg file
-    $ perl vagrant_cluster_launch.pl --use-aws --working-dir target-aws-1 --config-file vagrant_cluster_launch.json
+    $ perl bin/launcher/launch_cluster.pl --use-aws --use-default-config --launch-cluster cluster1

 You can follow the progress of this cluster launch in another terminal with.
 Use multiple terminals to watch logs for multiple-node clusters if you desire: